The assignment module provides a repository for students to upload work to faculty for review, grading, and feedback.

 You want to read and grade student assignments offline

 - In the settings, choose “Offline grading worksheet”.
-When students have submitted, click “View/grade all submissions” and you can download their assignments from the link “Download all submission” and download the grading sheet from the link “Download grading worksheet”.
+When students have submitted, click “View all submissions” and you can download their assignments from the link “Download all submissions” and download the grading sheet from the link “Download grading worksheet”.
 You can then edit grades and re-upload the grading worksheet.
 You can also upload multiple feedback files in a zip from this drop down menu.
 See Assignment settings for an explanation of how to use the “upload multiple feedback files as zip” feature.

 You want to hide students’ grades until a time of your choosing.